karanewell/BellaBeatCaseStudy/READMEwithGoogle.md

 The following columns returned limited participants: heartrate_seconds: 14 and weightLogInfo: 8

+Although the source had stated the survey date range was March, upon further review by sorting A-Z the begin date is stated as 4/12/2016

 ## PHASE FIVE: SHARE
 *Interpret and communicate results to make data-driven decisions*